ray-project/ray/doc/source/rayserve/overview.rst

 Endpoints
 ~~~~~~~~~

 Endpoints allow you to name the "entity" that you'll be exposing,
 the HTTP path that your application will expose.
 Endpoints are "logical" and decoupled from the business logic or
 model that you'll be serving.
 To create one, we'll simply specify the name, route, and methods.

 .. code-block:: python

   serve.create_endpoint("simple_endpoint", "/simple")

+By default, this registers the endpoint for HTTP `GET` requests.
+Pass `methods=["GET","PUT"]`, for example, to support other HTTP methods.

 You can also delete an endpoint using `serve.delete_endpoint`.
 Note that this will not delete any associated backends, which can be reused for other endpoints.